-Can I leave while my child is in your office and run some errands?
+Can I leave while my child is in session and run some errands?

-If your child is not driving themselves, you will need to stay present in the waiting room for the duration of the session.
-In the event that you leave the building and your child has a medical emergency, I will call 9-1-1 first and then try to contact you.
+You will need to stay present in the general area but not within hearing distance for the duration of the session.
+In the event that you leave the building and a medical emergency occurs, I will call 9-1-1 first and then try to contact you.
 Any fees for emergency vehicles or personnel are your responsibility.